 You might have come across this problem during your time spent with your dog, and yes, it is a common problem among our canine friends.
 Even though we might not like to admit it, more than half of our domestic pets are overweight due to lack of exercise and poor eating habits!

 To keep a healthy restraint on your dog and on his diet, it is best to regularly check to see if your pet is really overweight or not.
-If your pet is found to be good for his size, keep up the good work and go at it!
+If your pet is found to be good for its size, keep up the good work and go at it!
 If he/she is not in the right condition that they need to be, then whipped them up into shape (not literally)!

 Visible Signs of Obesity